Hotel nightmare? How to negotiate compensation when travel goes wrong

 After we finished up breakfast, the front desk manager met me, wanting to speak about the incident from the night before.

 He was very apologetic and blamed it on Aloft Perth being a ‘technology-driven hotel’.
 He was extremely polite, respectful, and seemed genuinely remorseful.
 To make up for all the stress and hassle, he offered to waive charges for nights two and three, and since we had one more night to go, said he would provide that as a complimentary night too.
-That was a generous offer and on another occasion, I would have gladly accepted it and moved on.
+That was a generous offer; I would have gladly accepted it on another occasion and moved on.

 But I had something else on my mind.
 You see, one of the things about holding elite status with an airline or hotel program is that you continually have to fly or spend nights at the hotel to retain it.
 For SPG Platinum status, I need to have a minimum of 25 stays or 50 nights each year to retain it.